 |

-Michael Rosen The easiest way to help your child write poems is to read poetry to them so they became familiar with the sort of language used.
-Read a range of funny, sad and silly poems as well as poems with made-up words.
-Make sure your child knows there can be a lot of variety in poetry.
+specifically written to engage children such as those by Michael Rosen The easiest way to help your child write poems is to share lots of poetry with them so they can quickly become familiar with poetical language.
+Read a range of funny, sad and silly poems as well as poems and rhymes with nonsense words.
+Make sure your child is aware of the variety of poems available.
+Introducing and playing

 Nursery